-Follow-up appointment
+Follow up

-When radiation therapy is completed your radiation oncologist will organise a follow-up appointment.

-If you experience any problems related to your treatment after completion and before your follow-up appointment, please contact Radiation Oncology on (08) 6383 3000, Monday to Friday from 8am to 4pm.

-Outside these hours you can see your GP or, if the matter is urgent, go to the Emergency Department.
+When radiation therapy is completed your Radiation Oncologist will organise a follow-up appointment.
+If you experience any problems related to your treatment after completion and before your follow-up appointment, please contact us by phoning: (08) 6383 3000, Monday to Friday from 8.00am to 4.00pm.
+Outside of these hours you can attend your General Practitioner (GP) or if the matter is urgent go to the Emergency Department or if it is not urgent.

-Further support
+Further support and health information:

-There are many services offering support to people undergoing cancer treatments.
+There are also various services provided by a number of organisations for people undergoing cancer treatments.